Design · 10 min read · March 3, 2026 · 481 words

 - Slab edge: R-7 to a depth of 16 inches.

 California's Title 24 Part 6 Energy Code is enforced on every new ADU.
 The 2022 code (in effect since Jan 1, 2023) made heat pumps the prescriptive default.
 The 2025 update, effective Jan 1, 2026, tightens envelope requirements and pushes solar-ready provisions further.
-This guide covers what triggers compliance and what an LADBS plan checker actually looks for.
+This guide covers what triggers compliance and what an LADBS plan checker actually looks for — and how the answer reshapes your utility connection plan.

 Prescriptive vs performance path

 There are two routes to compliance.
 The prescriptive path is a checklist of minimum components (R-values, U-factors, equipment efficiencies).
 The performance path runs an energy model in CBECC-Res and shows the design beats a code-defined baseline.
-Most detached ADUs use the prescriptive path; attached ADUs and conversions usually need performance modeling.
+Most detached ADUs use the prescriptive path; attached ADUs and conversions usually need performance modeling — see detached vs attached vs conversion for the structural context.

 Heat pumps are the new default